orchestracities/ngsi-timeseries-api/doc/manuals/admin/check.md

 # Sanity Check

 To make sure your deployment of QuantumLeap is complete and well functioning, you can follow any of these sanity checks.
-Following the process manually will help you get acquainted with the flow.

 The instructions assume a local docker-based deployment with the ports mapped to localhost.
 But of course, you will need to update the IP addresses of the services accordingly to suit your deployment.

+## Manual Sanity Check

+Following the process manually can help you get acquainted with the flow.
 To assist you, you can use the *Orion* and *QuantumLeap* requests in [this postman collection](https://raw.githubusercontent.com/smartsdk/smartsdk-recipes/master/recipes/tools/postman_collection.json).
 If you don't use Postman, you can use the equivalent curl commands bellow.

 1. Check you can get *Orion version*